FuelLabs/fuels-ts/CONTRIBUTING.md

 Thanks for your interest in contributing to the Fuel TypeScript SDK!

-This document outlines the process for installing dependencies, setting up for development, and conventions for contributing.
+This document outlines the process for installing dependencies, setting up for development and conventions for contributing.

 # Finding Something to Work On